aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

 ### Running the example
 We will SSH to the master node and submit the spark job.
 Copy the script convert2.parquet.py to the master node.
 Spark Executors are distributed agents that execute tasks.
-For this example, we will be allocating 85 executors with 5 GB memory each to process each batch of data.
+For this example, we will be allocating 85 executors with 5 GB memory each to process the data.
 ```
 spark-submit  --num-executors 85  --executor-memory 5g convert2parquet.py
 ```